Zhenghao-He/zhenghao-he/README.md

 </a>

 ### Glad to see you here!
 I am now a Ph.D. student at [the University of Virginia](https://www.virginia.edu/), majoring in Computer Science.
-My research interests primarily lie in Affective Computing, Brain Science and Bioinformatics.🚀 I actively participated in relevant research and published relevant [articles](https://scholar.google.com/citations?user=lLCtLikAAAAJ&hl=en).👨‍💻
 </div>